 A non-Eurocentric, sweeping look at the material conditions and events that created capitalism

-*Shortlisted for the ISA Book Prize*
+*Winner of the ISA Book Prize 2017*

 Mainstream historical accounts of the development of capitalism describe a process which is fundamentally European - a system that was born in the mills and factories of England or under the guillotines of the French Revolution.
 In this groundbreaking book, a very different story is told.